1414C/jiffy/README.md

 ```

-Notice that each end-point handler is assigned a name via the gorilla .Name("string" method).
-The generated names follow the standard shown here, but in practice it is safe to change them to whatever works best for your implementation.
+Notice that each end-point handler is assigned a name via the gorilla.mux.Route.Name("string") method.
+The generated end-point names follow the standard shown here, but in practice it is safe to change them to whatever works best for your implementation.
 Duplicate names in the same router will cause the existing name-route combination to be overwritten by the latest name-route addition as per the gorilla API docs.
 Avoid the use of duplicate names.
 The set of generated Authorizations for the Library entitys CRUD end-points are:

 * library.GET\_SET
 * library.CREATE